matt-curtis/Fluid-for-Sketch/README.md

 ### Groups

 Since the width and height of Groups in Sketch are dependent on their sub-layers, this plugin does not actually resize the height or width of a group, as that would distort the layers in it.
 Rather, it simulates that sizing when calculating the geometry of sub-layers.

-**TL;DR:** Setting the width/height constraints on a group won't change its actual width or height.

 ### Text